Kairotic/mistakes/mistakes.md

 which are well suited to the processing of lists.
 But this provides a very particular point of view, which does not consider the path of a thread, including at the selvedge.
-Our question then was, what happens if we attempt to find a represent which takes the point of view of a thread, rather than a weaver?
+Our question then was, what happens if we attempt to find a representation which takes the point of view of a thread, rather than a weaver?

 The below lists just some of the different ways we thought about